My Goodness Kitchen

 A woman eating a bowl of food with a dog next to her.

-I'm Amanda and that's Scout with her eye on you.
+I'm Amanda, nutritionist and lover of salads, and that's Scout with her eye on you.

-I believe you can make good food that's great tasting with simple, fuss-free ingredients.
-I will show you how to cook creatively even when you're on a budget or short on time.
+I believe you can make (mostly) nutritious food that's great tasting with simple, fuss-free ingredients.
+I can help you cook creatively even when you're on a budget or short on time.

 LEARN MORE